-Proclamations: Bring government officials' attention to chronic pain!
+Proclamations: Bring attention to the pain community!

 Members and volunteers are encouraged to request ceremonial proclamations from state and local politicians.
 By submitting an already crafted template, individuals can easily request the proclamation in support of pain awareness month.
 By specifying the number of Americans enduring chronic pain, the cost incurred by the nation as a result of chronic pain, and how increased awareness about the effects of chronic pain can result in better outcomes for pain warriors.
 The increased exposure these proclamations receive will increase the chances for a future where pain warriors are supported, funded, and recognized instead of stigmatized.